MobilityData/awesome-transit/README.md

 - [GTFS-stat](https://github.com/osplanning-data-standards/GTFS-STAT) - An extension to a GTFS transit network with additional files that contain performance data developed by UrbanLabs LLC and San Francisco County Transportation Authority.
 - [TIDES project](https://groups.google.com/forum/#!forum/tidesproject) -  Transit ITS Data Exchange Specification (TIDES) is a proposed effort to create standard data structures, APIs, and data management tools for historical transit ITS data including AVL, APC and AFC Data.
 - [SAE Shared and Digital Mobility Committee](http://articles.sae.org/15799/) - Appears to be working on a data standard for car share and transportation network companies (TNCs) / rideshare.

+### Resources

+On-line courses, blog posts, and reports related to open transit data.

+#### On-line courses

+- [World Bank - "Intro. to GTFS" online course](https://olc.worldbank.org/content/introduction-general-transit-feed-specification-gtfs-and-informal-transit-system-mapping) - A free, online, self-paced course for learning about GTFS and GTFS-realtime.

+#### Blog posts

+- [When(ish) is my bus?
+Data and code](https://github.com/mjskay/when-ish-is-my-bus) - The data and code (R) behind Whenish is my bus?
+Data includes three days of historical vehicle positions and the survey results.
+- ["Legacy AVL system?
+It's okay, join the club." by Kurt Raschke](https://kurtraschke.com/2015/01/legacy-avl-export) - Discussion of options for transforming legacy AVL system data into the GTFS-realtime format.
+- ["What's new in GTFS-realtime v2.0" by Sean Barbeau](https://medium.com/@sjbarbeau/whats-new-in-gtfs-realtime-v2-0-cd45e6a861e9) - Discuss the shortfalls in GTFS-realtime v1.0 and the improvements in v2.0.
+- ["AVL, CAD, and Real-Time Passenger Info for Beginners" by Tony Laidig](http://transitdata.net/avl-cad-and-real-time-passenger-info-for-beginners/) - Provides a general introduction to technology used to track vehicles.

+#### Academic papers

+- [When(ish) is my bus?
+User-centered Visualizations of Uncertainty in Everyday, Mobile Predictive Systems ](http://faculty.washington.edu/jhullman/busUncertaintyVis.pdf) - Paper attempts to answr the question of "how do we communicate uncertainty in transit predictions?"
+The paper explains the problem, existing solutions and designs a [better interface for letting users know when to arrive at the bus stop](https://github.com/mjskay/when-ish-is-my-bus/blob/master/quantile-dotplots.md#quantile-dotplots).

+#### Government reports
+- [APTA Policy Development and Research - Public Transportation Embracing Open Data](http://www.apta.com/resources/reportsandpublications/Documents/APTA-Embracing-Open-Data.pdf) - APTA's discussion of the benefits and challenges of open transit data (a short summary of the below TCRP report).
+- [TCRP Synthesis 115 - Open Data: Challenges and Opportunities for Transit Agencies](http://onlinepubs.trb.org/Onlinepubs/tcrp/tcrp_syn_115.pdf) - A comprehensive report looking at the benefits and challenges of open transit data.

 ## License